If you’ve ever dated someone who used breadcrumbing to keep you guessing about your relationship status, you know it’s much worse than being ghosted.

 And when the messages come — asking “You up?” or saying things like “I miss you!” — they come with zero regard for your sleep schedule or how early you have to wake up the next morning.

-Because those late-night “check-ins” aren’t about you or your needs; they’re about massaging the breadcrumber’s ego and reassuring them you’re still firmly on the hook.
+Because those late-night “check-ins” aren’t about you or your needs; they’re about massaging the ego and reassuring the that person breadcrumbing you’re still firmly on the hook.

 They want to know you’re still all in — even when they’re not.